South Sudan

 Accommodation & Road Transport

 The hotel we use in Juba is a good standard with hot showers, air conditioning, wifi and ensuite facilities.
-During the expedition, we will stay in simple camps.
+During the expedition, we will stay in tented camps.
 There will be 2-man tents (but each person can have their own tent: couples may prefer to use one tent for luggage) and a dining table with chairs.
 All meals will be provided and cooked by our support staff.
-Washing facilities are a bowl of cool water, taken in your tent and toilet facilities are a lone walk into the wilds or in shared facilities.
+Washing facilities are a bowl of cool water, taken in your tent and a shared toilet tent with seat is provided.
 Your camp will be set up and taken down for you by our camp staff in each place.

 The transport for the South Sudan expedition will be by 4×4 vehicles.
 Roads in South Sudan are only reasonable in the cities, the few tarred highways are usually dotted with potholes.
 For much of our journey we will be on dirt roads and tracks so our transport is in 4WD expedition vehicles.